funkybob/gilbert/docs/content.rst

 Content Types
 *************

-Content types control how pages and content are interepreted and rendered.
+Content types control how pages and content are interpreted and rendered.

 Built in Content types